build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

-For the development environment, if there are differential requirement, such as changing the number of service ports and replica , just configure the differential settings in the overlays/development/kustomization.yaml file, without copying and modifying the existing complete-demo.yaml.
+For the development environment, if there are differential requirements, such as changing the number of service ports and replica, just configure the differential settings in the overlays/development/kustomization.yaml file, without copying and modifying the existing complete-demo.yaml.

 > **Note**
 >
 > **Best Practice:** Flux will automatically merge the base configuration with the overlays configuration according to the environment during service deployment.
 What we recommend is to define differential configurations across multiple environments, such as development, testing, and prod under overlays.
 The Support for clusters across multi-environment does not adopt the multiple repository/multiple branch strategy, but rather different paths to manage different clusters.
 This is also the strategy that Flux recommended, which will make the code maintenance and merging less difficult.

 #### 3.4 Deploy Microservices with GitOps Workflow
 After completing the multi-cluster support for microservices, we need Flux to be aware that microservices’ configuration has been changed, so we register the CodeCommit address of the microservices repository (microservices-repo) in the Flux repository (flux-repo).